Contentious probate solicitors

 While most estate administrations progress without any problems, disagreements do arise sometimes.
 If you are an Executor or due to benefit under a Will and you are experiencing difficulties, we can help.

-Our contentious probate solicitors have extensive experience acting for trustees, Executors, personal representatives, beneficiaries and individuals to resolve a wide range of disputes involving estates, trusts and land.
-Get expert impartial legal advice early on and you can resolve problems early, instead of getting into costly Court proceedings.
+Getting impartial legal advice right away lets you resolve problems early instead of being pulled into costly Court proceedings.
+Our contentious probate solicitors in Bath, Wells, Sherborne and Frome have extensive experience acting for trustees, Executors, personal representatives, beneficiaries and individuals to resolve a wide range of disputes involving estates, trusts and land.

-We understand that disputes will often involve disagreements within the family.
-We’ll let you know where you stand on an inheritance dispute and make it our goal to solve it quickly and sympathetically.
+We understand that disputes often involve disagreements within the family.
+We will let you know where you stand on an inheritance dispute and make it our goal to solve it quickly and sympathetically.

 Removing Executors

-If Executors are not acting in the estate’s best interests, then you should take legal advice quickly.
-Our specialists will aim to ensure that your inheritance is correctly distributed, and the Executors are removed.
+If Executors are not acting in the estate’s best interests, you should take legal advice as soon as possible.
+Our specialists will aim to ensure that the Executors are removed and your inheritance is distributed correctly.

 Making a claim against an Executor or trustees